-During the 1860s through the 1880s, George Steck offered a full line of square pianos, upright pianos and grand pianos.
+By the 1880s, George Steck was offering a full line of square pianos, upright pianos and grand pianos.
 Mr. Steck personally introduced a number of innovations and improved designs with a focus of producing the finest instruments possible.
-By the 1890s, Steck had began to phase out square grand pianos and add more upright and grand pianos to the product line.

 Can you find your instrument listed in these antique catalogs?